-To accommodate the abovementioned purposes the assignment includes the following work packages:
+To accommodate the abovementioned purposes the assignment includes the following work packages for part 4 and 5:

 • Work Package A - Geophysical site survey

 A geophysical site survey including 2D UHR seismic survey is performed with commencement in 2021 and completion as soon as possible.
 The survey has full coverage in the area of investigation.
 The survey must map the bathymetry, the static and dynamic elements of the seabed surface and the sub-surface geological soil layers to at least 100m below seabed.